 Calendarization refers to the accounting process of standardizing the full financial statements of two or more different companies.
 This process aims to facilitate the comparison of two or more companies’ financial statements.
 Thus, we can say calendarization is the process to conform to two or more companies’ financial records to the same accounting period.
 This technique can be useful in horizontal analysis.

 As you will be aware, different companies may follow another financial year.
-For instance, some companies have a financial year from January to December, while some follow April to March and more.
+For instance, some companies have a financial year from January to December, while others follow April to March.
 In such a case, if you want to compare two companies with different reporting periods, you won’t get accurate results.
-Thus, to get a precise result, you will have to calendarize the financial records to a common reporting period.
+Thus, you will have to calendarize the financial records to a common reporting period to get a precise result.

 For example, Company A has a reporting period from January to December and Company B from April to March.
 For the year 2020, the quarters for Company A will be – Q1 from Jan to Mar; Q2 from Apr. to Jun.; Q3 from Jul. to Sep.; and Q4 from Oct.
 Dec.
 For Company B, the 2020 quarters will be – Q1 from Apr. to Jun.; Q2 from Jun. to Sep.; Q3 from Oct. to Dec.; and Q4 from Jan. to Mar (2021).